tosin2013/rhel-edge-application-collection/configure-system.md

-# Configure system for datagrid
+# Configure system for RHEL Edge Application

 **switch to sudo user**